lainio/err2/README.md

 3. Finally, it calls `try.To` for the non nil error, and we already know what then
    happens: nearest `err2.Handle` gets it first.

-These `try.Is` functions help cleanup mesh idiomatic Go, i.e. mixing happy and error path, leads to.
+These `try.Is` functions help cleanup mess idiomatic Go, i.e. mixing happy and error path, leads to.

 For more information see the examples in the documentation of both functions.